NingDin/Group-Project1/README.md

 Twitter API
 Yahoo finance (Yfinance)

-## Project Flow
+## Project Flow:

-Data Sourcing, Gathering and Preparation:
+## Part I: Data Sourcing, Gathering and Preparation:

 ## Stock Data
 Ning located Yfinance from Github which allowed him to download stock prices for any given ticker from Yahoo Finance.
 Ning defined several functions to help narrow down the data by time frame, he also cleaned the data by dropping irrelevent values and columns and only keeping the stock prices.
 Ning retrieved the stock prices for two indexes: SPY (represents the US Stock Market) and ACWX (used to represent the other stock markets in the world).
 Ning created a column and using simple column manipulations to calculated the return of both stocks for each day.